Lednerb/bilberry-hugo-theme/v4-README.md

 ##### Automated Upload

-1. Switch to the `algolia` directory and install required dependencies by executing the following command:
+1. Switch to the `algolia` directory and install the required dependencies by executing the following command:

   ```shell script
   cd algolia
   npm install
   ```

-2. Run the `data-upload.js` from from the `algolia` directory as follows:
+2. Run the `data-upload.js` from the `algolia` directory as follows:

   ```shell script
   npm run data-upload -- -f ../public/index.json -a <algolia-app-id> -k <algolia-admin-api-key> -n <algolia-index-name>